Corrie is a

-Corrie graduated from Brown University with a BA (Honours) in Literary Arts on a Singapore Press Holdings Journalism Scholarship and is pursuing an MA in Performance & Culture at Goldsmiths, University of London as a recipient of both the National Arts Council Arts Scholarship (Postgraduate) and the Goldsmiths International Scholarship.
-She speaks and writes fluent English, good Mandarin Chinese, passable Russian and elementary Burmese/Myanmar, and is affiliated with Tender Leaves Translation.
+Corrie graduated from Brown University with a BA (Honours) in Literary Arts on a Singapore Press Holdings Journalism Scholarship and holds an MA in Performance & Culture from Goldsmiths, University of London as a recipient of both the National Arts Council Arts Scholarship (Postgraduate) and the Goldsmiths International Scholarship.
+She speaks and writes fluent English, good Mandarin Chinese, passable Russian and elementary Burmese/Myanmar.